 MS Program

-A very good source of information about the program is our Planetary Sciences Graduate Track Handbook.
-The most recent version is v3.0, promulgated on June 8, 2020.
+A very good source of information about the program is our Graduate Program Handbook – 2024/25: Physics MS and PhD, Planetary Sciences Track.
+The most recent version is dated on May 26, 2024.
 More info can be found at the Graduate Catalog webpage about our track and the department’s webpage the whole graduate program (not just our track).

 Applying to the Program